Splitting, Merging, Transferring, or Eliminating a Department

-Academic departments may find it necessary or desirable to change their organizational status by splitting or merging their department.
+Academic departments or colleges may find it necessary or desirable to change their organizational status by splitting, merging, transferring, or eliminating their department.
 Reasons for such changes vary, for example,

 - Academic discipline changes

 - Academic programs within a college require re-alignment

 - Student demand and profile exceeds capacity of the current department

 - Small degree programs/departments need to merge to reduce costs to retain program offerings

 All such changes impact the Academic Program Catalog in CMS and may also impact curriculum articulation, academic advising, student records, admissions, and/or financial operations, data reporting requirements, academic scheduling and/or personnel management structures.
 Such changes require review, consultation and recommendation for approval by the following the process below (per Senate Policy S13-9).

 The process to split, merge, transfer, or eliminate a department requires a vote of the department faculty and approval of the College Dean and Provost.
 An official memo requesting split, merge, transfer, or elimination must be routed through Curriculog for approval.
 The memo will be routed as follows to ensure adequate consultation with all stakeholders has occurred, and that policy has been followed.
 In addition, the signature should indicate that the proposal includes all required components per S13-9.

 - College Curriculum Committee